gitter-badger/hail/docs/ImportAnnotations.md

 PT-1239 27.53        Control     55
 ```

-To annotate from this file, one must a) specify where to put it in sample annotations, and b) specify the types of `Phenotype1` and `Age`.
+To annotate from this file, one must a) specify where to put it in sample annotations, b) specify the expression for the sample key, and c) specify the types of `Phenotype1` and `Age`.
 The sample header agrees with the default ("Sample") and the missingness is encoded as "NA", also the default.
 The Hail command line should look like:

 ```
 $ hail [read / import / previous commands] \
     annotatesamples table \
         -i file:///user/me/samples.tsv \
         -t "Phenotype1: Double, Age: Int" \
+        -e "Sample" \
         -r sa.phenotypes
 ```